dibaloke/Nybsys_Project/README.md

 # Nybsys_Project

 This project make use of the [PixelLib](https://github.com/ayoolaolafenwa/PixelLib) Library to segment objects and blurr the background.
+[Streamlit](https://streamlit.io/) is used as a frontend GUI.

 ## Instance Segmentation